 A consultation with a doctor experienced in CBD and cannabis use can help you establish the right routine for your medications and supplements to avoid potentially negative interactions.
 Some compounds work synergistically with CBD, so asking your doctor can help you maximize the effect of your treatment.

-Not to mention that the doctor can guide you on finding the optimal dosage for yourself.
+You can also use our CBD Dosage Calculator to guide you in finding the optimal dosage for yourself.

 Again, if you’re not sure if CBD will interact with the medication that you might be taking, a consultation with a health professional will not harm — unlike trying to figure out these interactions on your own.